Borrowing from other libraries

 If you are a Flinders student studying interstate you can apply for reciprocal borrowing rights at a University near you.
 Each University has a different reciprocal rights policy and you should contact the University you are interested in to find out if you are eligible.
 You will need to provide proof of identification, including your current Flinders University enrolment, to gain borrowing rights.
 See the University Library Australia and New Zealand web site for more information.

-Flinders Library also offers a Flexible Delivery Library Service which will deliver materials to external students.
+Flinders Library also offers SendIt - Off campus library service which will deliver materials to external students.

 |Who can borrow?||Current staff and students at the above institutions|